 All public library directors in libraries receiving state aid are required to have a certification level based on the population of the service area of the library where they are employed.
 The certification levels are: library assistant, provisional librarian, and professional librarian.
 A library assistant has completed at least 2 academic years of college education and completed 9 credit hours of library science courses.
 A provisional librarian has at least a bachelor's degree from a 4-year college or university and has completed at least 12 credit hours of library science courses.
 A professional librarian has at least a bachelor's degree from a 4-year college or university and a master's degree in library science.
-More information about certification levels can be found in the PA Library Code.
+More information about certification levels can be found in the Public Library Code.

 All applications for librarian certification must be submitted to the Pennsylvania Department of Education through TIMS.
 Directions have been provided to help you with the process.